President | Board of Directors

 She has created community ties that run deep; working hand in hand with companies and leaders in the community on countless events, concerts, fundraisers, and festivals that took place all over the Okanagan Valley.
 But of all her community work, she is especially proud of the work she has done to help raise awareness for many local charities, non-for-profit groups and their events.

-Currently, Kat is the National Marketing Coordinator for Tommy Gun’s Original Barbershop, marketing for 75+ Shops across Canada.
+Currently, Kat is the Marketing Director for the Canada’s renowned Sparkling Hills Resort and Spa.
 She joined Creative Okanagan as Treasurer, in early 2016 and has sat in a few roles within the Board.
 Kat looks forward to the challenge and opportunity within her role to help grow Creative Okanagan, as we continue to help facilitate talent and artist development, ensuring live music & live performance continues to thrive in the Valley.

 Member at Large | Board of Directors